 Fallout Shack: The Vault Archives of Mark Morgan

 After many years spent dwelling in unavailable nothingness, the soundtracks to Fallout and Fallout 2 have now been available free of charge from The Aural Network since 2010.
-This collection, titled The Vault Archives, is a piece of gaming history which every self-respecting Fallout fan should posses.
-As written in a previous Fallout Shack, the soundtrack to the games is vital – should it become inaudible, the reinforced backbone of the games’ atmosphere disappears with it.
+This collection, titled The Vault Archives, is a piece of gaming history which every self-respecting Fallout fan should have in their possession.
+As written in a previous Fallout Shack, the soundtrack to the games is vital – should it ever be muted, the reinforced backbone of the games’ atmosphere disappears with it.

 The soundtrack is entrenched in the nostalgia for the series’ first two games and this is thanks to the talents of one man: Mark Morgan.
 With only a short space of time in which to work, the composer produced a masterwork in video-game soundtracks.
 As he revealed in an interview with game-ost.com, Morgan was a multi-instrumentalist from a young age, his mother and grandmother were both musicians so it was a genetic likelihood he would end up an accomplished composer.
 After starting out playing in bands and then creating the scores of television shows, Morgan was then introduced to writing music for games by a friend.
 He soon found himself at Interplay, where audio supervisor Charles Deenan took a liking to Morgan’s compositions and recommended him for their darker games.

 After being brought in to replace the original Fallout composer, Morgan was sent an unmarked/un-named compilation CD by Interplay along with a list of how long each piece should be and where it would fit into the game.
 Due to constraints, there was no time for rewrites or editing, and it is a testament to the body of work he produced that all of Morgan’s tracks were used.
 Morgan faced similar time constraints for Fallout 2 but yet again delivered an array of quality additions to the brilliance he’d already achieved.